MileHacker Logo

 • The local currency is the Chinese Yuan Renminbi (CNY), symbolized by ¥.

-• Exchange currency at large banks (Bank of China, ICBC) or authorized airport/hotel counters.
+• Exchange currency at large banks (Bank of The people's republic of china, ICBC) or authorized airport/hotel counters.

 • ATMs are widely available; inform your bank about your travel plans.